 This campaign is geared to raise awareness of the importance of insurance for small businesses.
 Hiscox created a billboard that was powered by hacks.
 Each time a server is hacked, a red spot appears on the billboard.

 Finding the correct retail media mix is crucial to driving awareness, footfall and sales.
-Improving the media mix and integrating channels to build an integrated and creatively exciting campaign can helps retailers stand out and capture the hearts, minds and wallets of their target customers.
+Improving the media mix and integrating channels to build an integrated and creatively exciting campaign can help retailers stand out and capture the hearts, minds and wallets of their target customers.